Kansas Frontier Forts Day Trip

 8:20 am: Depart for Fort Dodge

 Fort Dodge is located five miles east of Dodge City on Highway 400.
 Please allow 45 to 60 minutes to tour the fort and museum.
-The admission is free and donations are appreciated.
+Admission is free, and donations are appreciated.

 Dodge City CVB